Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms: Noise amplitude and effective sample size

 \section{Noise amplitude and effective sample size}

-On Figure \ref{fig:sample_quality_by_noise_amp} we illustrate the choice of optimal noise amplitude $\alpha$ in equation \ref{eq:NI-SB_equation} for both NI-bSB and NI-dSB on 3-objective problem.
-The figure shows that general results of this paper (fast generation of samples that contain Pareto-optimal set, with sample number required to reproduce the whole Pareto front lying between reported results of QA and QAOA) hold for wide range of noise amplitudes.
-The optimal value of $\alpha$ is found between $0.125$ and $0.2$ for both bSB and dSB.
+In Fig.~\ref{fig:sample_quality_by_noise_amp} we illustrate the choice of optimal noise amplitude $\alpha$ in Eq.~(\ref{eq:NI-SB_equation}) for both NI-bSB and NI-dSB.
+The figure shows that the main results of this paper (fast generation of samples that contain Pareto-optimal set, with the number of samples required to reproduce the whole Pareto front lying between the reported QA and QAOA results) hold over a wide range of noise amplitudes for the three-objective problem and are achievable with a properly chosen noise amplitude for the four-objective problem.
+The optimal value of $\alpha$ is found between $0.125$ and $0.2$ for both bSB and dSB in three-objective case, and around $0.1$ for four-objective.